Understanding the OAS clawback

-A client asked me recently whether he should be concerned about keeping his income low in his 64th year, because he understood that the OAS clawback was based on his income in the previous year.
+A client asked me recently whether he should be concerned about keeping his income low in his 64th year, because he understood that the Old Age Security clawback was based on his income in the previous year.
 I’ve been asked this question before, so I thought it might be a good subject for this month’s article.

 What income is the OAS clawback based on?